NordoniaBands/nordonia-band-site/content/_index.md

 Our programs consistently achieve excellence in performances and competitions, earning recognition at local, regional, and state levels.

 [View Upcoming Performances →](/calendar)

----
-title: "Welcome to Nordonia Marching Band"
-description: "Home of the Knights Marching Band"
-featured_image: "/images/band-hero.jpg"
----

-# Welcome to Nordonia Marching Band

-We are proud to represent Nordonia High School through music, marching, and dedication to excellence.
-Our band program consists of talented students who perform at football games, competitions, and community events.

 ## Quick Links